-Academic Hiring Guidelines for the University Search Process
+Academic Hiring Guidelines

 In accordance with UIC's equal opportunity and affirmative action obligations, all salaried Academic Professional and Faculty positions which are 50% time or greater, including Visiting Academic Professional Appointments must be filled via an open and competitive search process.
 This included public posting of the search for a minimum of two weeks.
 Postings can be online or print.